Budapest makes a perfect picture in winter - here's how to make the most of the snowy season.

 Warm Up with Mulled Wine

 Wine o’clock runs from morning ‘til night during winter in Budapest.
 The selection at the Christmas markets will do the trick, but for a cosy sit down get yourself over to one of the city’s best bars.
 Just across from the Basilica fair you’ll find Porta, a tiny café-bar with snug blankets and mugs of spiced mulled merlot.
-Ruin bar Ellátó Kert serves up a sweet option on their heated open terrace, and down the road is the elegant (and more upmarket) Doblo Wine Bar.
+Ruin bar Ellátó Kert serves up a sweet option on their heated open terrace.
 After a couple of glasses you’ll be roasting right down to your toes.